 Prep your stir-fry sauce: In a small saucepan, whisk together the vegetable broth, 2 tablespoons soy sauce, 1 tablespoon sesame oil, hoisin sauce, sugar, cornstarch, rice vinegar, garlic, and ginger over medium heat.

 Allow to simmer just until the mixture begins to thicken, about 5 minutes or so, then remove from heat and set aside.

-In a large wok or skillet, stir-fry seitan in 2 tbsp. sesame oil and 2 tbsp. soy sauce until lightly browned, about 3 minutes.
+In a large wok or skillet, stir-fry seitan in remaining 2 tablespoons sesame oil and remaining 2 tablespoons soy sauce until lightly browned, about 3 minutes.

-Add the onions, pepper, and broccoli and stir-fry 2-3 minutes longer.
+Add the onions, pepper, and broccoli and stir-fry 2 to 3 minutes longer.

-Add the prepared stir-fry sauce mixture to the stir-fry and combine well, allowing to cook 2-3 minutes more, until broccoli is done.
+Add the prepared stir-fry sauce mixture to the stir-fry and combine well, allowing to cook 2 to 3 minutes more, until broccoli is done.

-Serve your Chinese vegetable stir-fry over cooked rice or noodles, if you like, or plain steamed white rice or your favorite whole grain, such as quinoa.
+Serve your Chinese vegetable stir-fry over plain steamed white rice or cooked noodles, if you like, or your favorite whole grain, such as quinoa or even Israeli couscous.
 There's plenty of sauce to spread around.
-Yum!
+Yum.

 - Use a liquid sweetener as a substitute for the sugar, if you prefer.
 Be sure to convert the amount so it's equivalent to 2 tablespoons of sugar.